 While homosexuality has always existed, in the past it was considered to be more of a behaviour than an identity or permanent sexual orientation.
 In the first half of the 20th century the public slowly understood that a person could be gay, and they put it in the DSM as a psychological disorder.
 It wasn't removed until 1973 and the stigma remained for much longer.

-I think fear of looking gay stopped men from touching each other in a natural way, and these invisible constraints are finally loosening as homosexuality becomes completely accepted in cosmopolitan societies.
+I think fear of looking gay stopped men from touching each other in a natural way, but these invisible constraints are finally loosening as homosexuality becomes completely accepted in cosmopolitan societies.
 The term bromance, coined in the 90's, became a part of popular culture between 2010-2020 when woke straight guys here and there started acting bromantic again.

-For the majority of men in Turkey, as well as in other countries where men have a more physical rapport with their friends (India, the rest of the middle east, the Maghreb....), there is unfortunately still a mentality that it is not fathomable to be gay, so they are not worried about looking so.
+For the majority of men in Turkey, as well as in other countries where men have a more physical rapport with their friends (India, the rest of the middle east, the Maghreb....), there is I think still a mentality that it is not fathomable to be gay, so they are not worried about looking so.

 Ironically, the more cosmopolitan/gay-friendly men Turkey are actually less